-PROPOSAL IV: ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL III: ADVISORY VOTE ON EXECUTIVE COMPENSATION

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 enables our stockholders to vote to approve, on an advisory basis, the compensation of our NEOs as set forth in this Proxy Statement.
-Specifically, this Proposal IV, commonly known as a "Say-On-Pay" proposal, gives our stockholders the opportunity to express their views on the compensation of our NEOs.
+Specifically, this Proposal III, commonly known as a "Say-On-Pay" proposal, gives our stockholders the opportunity to express their views on the compensation of our NEOs.
+Consistent with the stockholders' 2022 advisory vote on the frequency of holding an advisory vote on the Company's executive compensation, we are seeking an advisory vote on executive compensation every year until the next required stockholder vote on the frequency of stockholder votes on executive compensation.
 This vote is not intended to address any particular form of compensation but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this Proxy Statement.
 More detailed discussion regarding the compensation of our NEOs is provided under the sections "Compensation Discussion and Analysis" and "Compensation of Executive Officers" above.